|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On September 15, 1944 participated in the landing at Morotai.
 During December 12-18, 1944 participated in the landing at San Jose on Mindoro.
 During January 9-18, 1945 participated in the landings at Lingayen Gulf.
 On April 17-23, 1945 participated in the landings at Illana Bay on Mindanao.
-For World War II service earned three battle stars.
+For her World War II service, the ship earned three battle stars.

 During February 1948, AGRS Search and Recovery Expedition Number 2 was based aboard LST-711 for a mission around Rabaul and locations on East New Britain.

 During January 1949, AGRS Search and Recovery Expedition Number 2 departed aboard LST-711 for a recovery mission in the Northern Solomons and Bougainville.